Sociology 235: Writing Instructions

 - Sapp, S.G.
 2003.
 This is an article posted on a web site.
 Title or Name of the Web Site. http://www.webpage.html.

 Be careful to avoid plagiarism.
 Direct quotations should be placed in quotation marks; indent lengthy quotations.
 All text that paraphrases the work of someone else should list the source as a citation.
+Students should not share their papers with other students.
+Each paper should be unique.
 Ask Dr. Sapp for advice if you have questions.

 You will receive significant point deductions on your paper for poor quality writing.
 I suggest learning the basics of good technical writing by visiting Iowa State University's Writing and Media Help Center or use the online resources listed below.
 I strongly suggest following the directions provided on the Tips for Technical Writing web page.

 Helpful Web Sites